-Later, we will use the add-in function, BarChart[].
+Later, we will use BarChart[].
 You can also use Table[] to make a list of lists, e.g. to define a 2D image.
 Here is a 64x64 matrix that we can plot up using ArrayPlot (you can also use DensityPlot[]):

-■ Below we are going to use the following functions:
+Below we are going to use the following functions:

-Built-in Functions: Table, Range, Map, Count, ArrayPlot, Show, PoissonDistribution We will also use Function[], but in short-hand form.
+Table, Range, Map, Count, ArrayPlot, Show, PoissonDistributionWe will also use Function[], but in short-hand form.